AguaClara/high_g_flocculation-DEPRECATED/HighGFlocculationSpring2018draft0.md

 Make sure that you defend your conclusions with facts and results.*

 From comparing trials using Hydrophobic and Non-Hydrophobic tubing, there was no noticeable difference in pressure increase.
-Hydrophobic tubing is not effective in our experiments in prevent pressure incresae, so research teams will be advised to continue using Non-Hydrophobic tubing.
+Hydrophobic tubing is not effective in our experiments in prevent pressure increase, so research teams will be advised to continue using Non-Hydrophobic tubing.

+By measuring the pressure increase in the flocculator in separate trials measuring only water, water and coagulant, and water, clay and coagulant, the team was able to isolate coagulant as the main contributor of pressure increase in the flocculator.
+Future experiments will focused on reducing coagulant build up in the flocculator in order to lower the amount of pressure increase.

 ## Future Work